The significance of form

 So, when is a form good enough?
 From health and longevity point of view your form is fine if throwing is painless and it doesn't put abnormal stress on any part of your body.

-Still, the idea of maximizing one's performance is tempting, is it not?
+Still, the idea of maximizing one's performance is tempting, isn't it?

 - If a good throw gives you birdie looks, you throw far enough.
 If you can hit the basket from the edge of the circle, you putt far enough.
-If the disc leaves your hand at your intended angle so often that you can concentrate on your game instead of your throws, you are accurate enough.
+If the disc leaves your hand at the intended angle so often that you can concentrate on your game instead of your throws, you are consistent enough.